r7kamura/obs-browser-sources/README.md

 This timer is linked to the current time:

 - Between 00 and 50 minutes, the remaining work time is displayed
-- Between 50 and 00 minutes, the remaining rest time is displayed
+- Between 50 and 00 minutes, the remaining break time is displayed

 ### Basic usage